mmuller88/mmblog/content/cdk-bitbucket-pipeline-2-eng/index.md

 new Stage(app, { stage: 'dev', env: devEnv, userPoolId: 'us-west-2_3zgoE123' });
 ```

-By using a stage wrapper class, we have made our code much clearer and easier to maintain.
+By using a stage wrapper class, we have made our code much cleaner and easier to maintain.

 ## What next?